-- 6. Copy the smartpqi.ko driver file to the destination by using the following command: properior command cp ./ smartpqi.ko /lib/modules/'uname -r'/kernel/drivers/scsi/smartpqi - 7.
-Use the following command to rebuild initramfs process with the newly installed smartpqi driver: # dracut -v -f --add-drivers smartpqi

-Note: RHEL provides dracut command to place the newly installed smartpqi.ko driver modules into the initramfs file to include them in the Linux kernel.

-8. Reboot the system to load the new initramfs, which will contain the newly installed smartpqi.ko driver.
+- 6. Copy the smartpqi.ko driver file to the destination by using the following command:# cp ./ smartpqi.ko /lib/modules/'uname -r'/kernel/drivers/scsi/smartpqi - 7.
+Use the following command to rebuild initramfs/initrd process with the newly installed smartpqi driver:# dracut -v -f --add-drivers smartpqi Note: - The dracut command places the newly installed smartpqi.ko driver modules into the initramfs/initrd file to include them in the Linux kernel. - 8.
+Reboot the system to load the new initramfs/initrd, which will contain the newly installed smartpqi.ko driver.